Protect Your Plumbing With a Properly Functioning PRV

 What Is a PRV?

 A PRV reduces the higher pressure of the city water supply as it leaves the city main piping and enters your home.
-The city’s main water supply is typically set at a pressure that’s best for most efficiently pushing water throughout the city, however, those pressures may be higher than what’s most best for your home.
+The city’s main water supply is normally set at a pressure that’s best for pushing water throughout the city most efficiently.
+However, those pressures may be higher than what’s best for your home.
 Thus, a pressure reducing may be employed to reduce household pressures to more appropriate levels.
 If your home has one, the PRV can be found near the location where the city water piping enters your home, such as somewhere in the basement or crawlspace.

 Why You Might Need a PRV

 Not every home comes with a PRV.
 According to the Uniform Plumbing Code (UPC), which is the primary guide for plumbers and building departments in the Denver-Boulder area, as well as around the country, a new home or a remodeled house is not required to have a PRV if the incoming water pressure is less than 80 pounds per square inch, or psi.
-In many cases around our region, municipal water systems cannot officially document such high regular pressures to justify requiring PRVs.
-Regardless, local code continues to move in the direction of requiring them in some new homes.
+In many cases around our region, municipal water systems cannot officially document such high pressures regularly to justify requiring PRVs.
+Regardless, local code continues to move in the direction of requiring them in more and more new homes.

 How Can Your Home Benefit From a PRV?